 FHA loan drawbacks and limitations

 Buying a home with only 3.5 percent down and a competitive interest rate might seem like a dream come true, but it’s important to note these loans have some downsides.

-The most notable drawback of FHA loans is that you can’t cancel annual mortgage insurance premiums if you put down less than 10 percent of the purchase price.
-The best way to find out if an FHA home loan is right for you is to shop around with FHA-approved lenders to learn about your options.
+FHA loans aren’t right for everyone, but they can work well for borrowers who have shaky credit profiles and limited funds to get into a home.
+The best way to find out if an FHA loan is right for you is to shop around with FHA-approved lenders to learn about your options.
 FHA lenders can look at your income, credit and overall goals to see what type of loan best suits your needs.